QuanEstimation.jl: An open-source Julia framework for quantum parameter estimation: Scheme setup

 In the function \code{Kraus()}, \code{K} and \code{dK} are vectors of matrices representing the Kraus operators and corresponding derivatives on the parameters to be estimated.
-Similar to the function \code{Lindblad()}, here the Kraus operators and their derivatives can also be defined as functions \code{K(u)} and \code{dK(u)}.
+Similar to the function \code{Lindblad()}, here the Kraus operators and their derivatives can also be defined as functions \code{K(u)} and \code{dK(u)}, of which the output types are also vector of matrices and vector of vector of matrices.
 In this case, the function \code{Kraus()} is called via the following format:

 More demonstration codes of this case can be found in the documentation~\cite{doclink}.

 Regarding the measurement, the data type of the input measurement is a vector of matrices with each entry an element of a set of positive operator-valued measure (POVM).
 If no specific measurement is input, the rank-one symmetric informationally complete POVM (SIC-POVM) will be used as the default choice, which can also be manually invoked via the function \code{SIC()}.